 - The class teachers in our school have high expectations of the children with regard to behaviour, and they strive to ensure that all children work to the best of their ability. - The class teacher treats each child fairly, and implements the classroom code consistently.
 The teachers treat all children in their classes with respect and understanding. - If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
-In the first instance, the class teacher deals with incidents him/herself in the normal manner. - Modeling positive behavior and providing feedback to students when necessary. - Working with Social Workers, Supervisors and Principal to support a positive school setting. - Following behavioural support plans for students with special education needs. - Recording positive behavior. - Maintaining are cord of misconduct. - Reporting student misconduct to the Social Worker, Supervisor and Principal.
+In the first instance, the class teacher deals with incidents him/herself in the normal manner. - Modelingpositivebehaviourandprovidingfeedbacktostudentswhennecessary - Working with Social Workers, supervisors and Principal to support a positive school setting - Following behavioural support plans for students with special education needs - Recording positive behaviour - Maintaining a record of misconduct - Reporting student misconduct to the Social Worker, Supervisor and Principal